Learn More and ApplyScreenwriting (MFA)

 • No Introductory Course may be substituted for any other course at any level.

-Students in the MFA in Screenwriting program must complete a MFA Thesis project which consists of either a feature length screenplay or an original television pilot plus a "show bible" and outlines for six future episodes.
-We expect the thesis projects to be at a level of quality that would warrant representation by literary agents and managers.
-Satisfactory completion of the MFA Thesis project is determined by the MFA Advisor Committee (see below).
+MFA in Screenwriting students must complete a thesis project which consists of a feature length screenplay or an original television pilot, pitch deck, and series bible.
+Thesis projects must be at a level of quality that warrant representation by literary agents and managers.
+Satisfactory completion of the thesis project is determined by the Thesis Committee.

 Students in this degree program must meet the following requirements: